Random-Rants-Chat/randomrants-filestore-api/README.md

 ![Random Rants Logo](https://randomrants.glitch.me/random-rants-logo-text.png)

+# MIGRATION NOTICE

+Random rants filestore has migrated to supabase because of the free limitations on google's firebase storage.
+This is so there is no cutoff on random rant's filestore's uploading during the transition from googles appspot storage, but all files have been kept on the original bucket from the server because of this migration.
+You won't be able to find your old files any more and there is a file count limit as well. (you can only upload 18 files before the server resets its counter and all new files uploaded will overwrite the old ones and require new keys)
+New enviroment variables required are on the bottom of this readme.

 # Random Rants - File Storage Server

 This is where Random Rants stores user media and other user content.